TAILGATING RULES & REGULATIONS

 The University of Alabama is now a Smoke-Free Campus, effective January 1, 2015.
 Please refer to www.ua.edu/smokefree/ for more info.

-No vehicles or trailers will be allowed on the grass at the Quad or any building that faces the Quad: Gorgas House, Moore, Little, Foster, Russell, Gallalee, Wilson, Clark, Woods, Manly, Garland or Farrah Halls.
+No vehicles or trailers will be allowed on the grass at the Quad or any building that faces the Quad: Gorgas House, Wade Hall, Little, Foster, Russell, Gallalee, Wilson, Clark, Woods, President’s Hall, Garland or Farrah Halls.
 This is to protect the turf and irrigation.

 - In order to preserve the Quad for future generations, vehicles are not allowed on the Quad.
 Trailers with tailgating supplies can be pulled by hand onto the Quad for temporary unloading purposes.
 Trailers must be removed in a timely manner, not to exceed 30 minutes.
 Also, trailers must fit and remain on a sidewalk while unloading and cleaning up at your tailgating spot.